lucywyman/blog/source/content/summer-bucket-list-2018.rst

 ☑  Go berry picking

-☐  Ride the Seattle Ferris Wheel
+☑  Ride the Seattle Ferris Wheel (We didn't technically do this because we got there and realized it was $14 per person to ride, which we just couldn't stomach.
+But I'm giving us credit for going out there).

 ☑  Make s'mores